SoftwareAG/c8y-docs/content/edge/migration-bundle/migration-107-to-109.md

 3. Move the ZIP archive with the migration data to your Edge 10.9 appliance.

 ##### In 10.9 appliance

+1. Log in as **root** user.

-1. Copy the `restore.sh` script to your Edge 10.9 appliance.
+2. Copy the `restore.sh` script to your Edge 10.9 appliance.

-2. Run the `restore.sh` script with the parameters:
+3. Run the `restore.sh` script with the parameters:
 	- ARCHIVE_PATH: path to the ZIP with 10.7 migration data
 	- EXTRACTED_PATH: path to the folder with extracted migration data.
 It can also be an external drive.